History 111 Discussion Guides for

 1946 Biracial delegation of civil rights activists met with President Truman to discuss racial terrorism in the south.
 Truman established the President's Committee on Civil Rights to investigate race relations in the South.

-1947 To Secure These Rights, the report of the Committee, outlined the problems of racial discrimination and segregation and proposed anti-lynching and anti-poll tax legislation.
+1947 To Secure These Rights, the report of the Committee, outlined the problems of racial discrimination, voting rights, and segregation in both the North and the South and proposed anti-lynching and anti-poll tax legislation.
 Truman sent the report to Congress and asked them to enact most of the Committee's proposals.

 1948 Integrating the Military.
 President Truman issued an executive order outlawing segregation in the U.S. military